-There seems to be no evidence for a German Shepherd susceptibility to Bladder Infections.
-The many reported cases of German Shepherd Bladder Infections seem simply be due to the fact that there are so many German Shepherds, compared to other breeds.
-After all, the German Shepherd is the most popular dog breed in the world - that is if you consider registered dogs, not stray dogs.
+Therefore the seemingly many reported cases of German Shepherd Bladder Infection or German Shepherd UTI seem simply be due to the fact that there are so many German Shepherds, compared to other breeds.

 Typical warning signs of a Bladder Infection are: